bitfolk/enoch/README.md

 ### Registered nicknames

-`enoch`'s integration with services is limied to asking whether a nickname is registered to an account or not, and which account that is.
+`enoch`'s integration with services is limited to asking whether a nickname is registered to an account or not, and which account that is.
 That means, amongst other issues, that should an account expire and later be registered by someone else, `enoch` has no way of knowing and will continue to assume that they are